Sandringham House: Elizabeth II

 From his retirement from official duties in August 2017 until his death in April 2021, the Duke of Edinburgh spent much of his time at Wood Farm, a large farmhouse on the Sandringham Estate used by the Duke and the Queen when not hosting guests at the main house.
 In February 2022 the Queen celebrated the 70th anniversary of her accession at Sandringham.
 The Queen made her last visit to Sandringham in early July 2022, for five days after completing her Platinum Jubilee celebrations.

 Charles III

-On the death of his mother, the Sandringham estate passed to King Charles.
-In November 2022, Buckingham Palace confirmed that the King planned to spend Christmas at Sandringham, continuing the tradition followed by Elizabeth II until 2020.
+On the death of his mother in September 2022, the Sandringham estate passed to King Charles III.
+Following in the tradition of Queen Elizabeth II, the King and Queen host members of the royal family at Sandringham over Christmas, including attending church services together on Christmas Day.

 Architecture and description

 The house is mainly constructed of red brick with limestone dressings; Norfolk Carrstone is also prevalent, particularly in Edis's additions.
 The tiled roof contains nine separate clusters of chimneystacks.
 The style is Jacobethan, with inspiration drawn principally from nearby Blickling Hall.
 Construction was undertaken by Goggs Brothers of Swaffham.
 The principal rooms of the house are the saloon, the drawing room, the dining room and the ballroom, together with rooms devoted to sports, such as the gun room, or leisure, such as the bowling alley, now a library, and the billiard room.
 The walls of the corridors connecting the principal rooms display a collection of Oriental and Indian arms and armour, gathered by Edward VII on his tour of the East in 1875–1876.
 Decoration of the house and the provision of furniture and fittings was undertaken by Holland and Sons in the 1870 rebuilding.